 Since the village was constructed on the mountain, it is crucial to build houses and infrastructures carefully and firmly to make sure these buildings could stay against natural changes.
 The special thing is, all of the houses are made of granite, which is a super-strong material used in construction.
 Also, on each of the houses’ roofs, people paint on a special black herbal oil to protect roofs from extreme weather.

-Furthermore, Jiufen village attracts lots of tourists by its hazy beauty that comes from the unique, antique architectures.
-At the village, you will have a chance to look at rows of houses built in Chinese style, mingling with a couple of Japanese style houses.
+Furthermore, Jiufen village attracts lots of tourists with its hazy beauty that comes from the unique, antique architecture.
+At the village, you will have a chance to look at rows of houses built in Chinese style, mingling with a couple of Japanese-style houses.
 Just note that Taiwan used to be a colonial area of Japan.
 All of those combinations will make you feel that you get lost in a fairytale world.

 There is a main road which runs through the village.
 It is called “Tachizaki”.
 It’s a narrow granite road with steps, surrounded by houses on both sides.
 Roaming on this road, you can enjoy the atmosphere, and the village views with rows of black roofs running in lines.
 This will absolutely satisfy those people who are addicted to taking photos.